Pineapple tart: Malaysia and Singapore

-Considered a "festive cookie", pineapple tarts are especially popular during Hari Raya, Chinese New Year and Deepavali celebrations in Singapore and Malaysia.
+Considered a "festive cookie", pineapple tarts are especially popular during Chinese New Year celebrations in Singapore and Malaysia.
 They are also sold all year round by commercial bakeries and souvenir stores serving tourists.

 Taiwan

 The Taiwanese version of pineapple tart is known as fènglísū (鳳梨酥).
 The filling is fully enclosed within a rectangular tart.
 Generally the taste is sweet due to sugar added.
 However, many bakers add or even substitute pineapple with winter melon to make the jam less tart as well giving a less fibrous texture to the filling.

 Australia

 In Australia the term often refers to a variation on the neenish tart, with pineapple jam below the filling, and passionfruit icing.